AlenaKizenko/pia3_amphipod_opsins/README.md

 ## Project description

 Amphipoda is an order of malacostracan crustaceans with no carapace and generally with laterally compressed bodies.
 Amphipoda\`s species inhabit different areas and depth of seas and freshwaters.
 Orientation of amphipods in water is regulated by opsins.
 Opsins, which belong to the subfamily of G protein-coupled transmembrane receptors and form visual pigments together with retinal chromophores, play key roles in animal photoreception.
-Opsins may be sensitive to different wavelengths of light, depending on the depth at which amphipod lives and some other factors, such as amphipoda species coloring.
+Various types of opsins are sensitive to different wavelengths of light, depending on the depth at which amphipod lives and some other factors, such as amphipoda species coloring.
-According to recent research there were two independent invasions of amphipods into Baikal.
-It would be interesting to discover which opsins Baikal amphipods have and how natural selection influences opsins\` types representation.
+According to recent research there were two independent invasions of amphipods into Baikal \[2].
+It would be interesting to discover which opsin genes Baikal amphipods have and how natural selection influences opsins\` types representation.

 ## Goals and objectives